 ‘‘I have visited villages where, at a time when the village women are asking for better health facilities and lower infant-mortality rates, [pipeborne water and access to agricultural credit], they are presented with questionnaires … on female circumcision.’’ [page 70]

-The FGM debate shows how much African women’s voices are silenced.
+The FGM debate shows how much African women’s voices are silenced and unheard.
 To paraphrase G K McDonald – it is to Black men that we turn for the story of the Black race, it is White women who are listened to on issues of gender equality, it is to African American women that we turn to for the experience of black womanhood and it is African men who tell the story of Africa [page 9].
-Effectively silencing the African woman.

 The arguments in ‘favour’ (I write this with derision) of FGM are an extreme application of cultural relativism which emphasises the primacy of culture to the detriment of human rights or physical well-being.
 The culture relativism narrative contradictorily encourages intransigence of culture; yet the very nature of culture is fluid.
 Changes in culture occur when society either distances itself from a particular ideology, or the ideology is no longer relevant to communal life.
 FGM is a harmful cultural practice of no relevance from which we should distance ourselves as rapidly and effectively as possible.

 Ipinyomi, Foluke Ifejola.
 “Where the Rubber Hits the Road: The Limitations of the Universalism vs Cultural Relativism Debate Impacting FGM Control in Nigeria.”
 (2014)